The Cheapest Car Insurance in South Dakota for 2022

 Full coverage policies with higher liability limits and comprehensive and collision insurance provide protection against most road and non-road accidents in South Dakota.
 They cost more than the minimum coverage but offer protection for damages to your car.
 If you want to find the best car insurance policy, compare quotes from multiple auto insurers.

 Based on average rates, the cheapest full coverage car insurance companies in South Dakota are:

 - State Farm: $704 per year

-If you or a family member are in the military, USAA's average annual rate of $561 is the most affordable option for full coverage.
+If you or a family member are in the military, USAA's average annual rate of $585 is the most affordable option for full coverage.
 Progressive, which has an average rate of $1,058 per year, is the most expensive carrier for a full coverage policy in South Dakota.

 Individual premiums depend on the circumstances and needs of the driver and will be different from the examples provided.
 These rates are based on a policy with comprehensive and collision insurance that covers up to $100,000 for bodily injury per person, $300,000 for bodily injury per accident and $100,000 for property damage per accident.